-We provide only the most up-to-date form of tooth replacements: Dental implants.
 Dental implants are small titanium posts that are surgically placed into the jawbone where teeth are missing.
 These metal anchors act as tooth root substitutes.
-The jawbone then bonds with the titanium, creating a strong foundation for artificial teeth.
-The list to the right is an abridged list of the most common dental implant related procedures managed by the highly trained, diverse group of specialists at HNSA.
-It is for patient information only and is not meant to be all-inclusive.
+The jawbone then bonds with the titanium posts, creating a strong foundation for artificial teeth.
+On a follow up visit, your oral surgeon will place the caps onto the dental implant post, which will complete the process of having a dental implant placed.

 With improvement in preventive dental health, fewer people are losing their teeth and requiring complete dentures.
 However, many people will lose a single tooth or a few teeth for a variety of reasons.
 The best way to replace missing teeth is with an implant restoration.
 With advancing technologies in implant design, biomaterials, surface biology, hard and soft tissue grafting, computed imaging, computer planning, and 3-D printing, the function, esthetics, and maintenance of dental implants are superior to other methods for restoring missing teeth.